Datamine-Crypto/white-paper/docs/datamina-smart-contracts.md

 We're over-using a mutex pattern to avoid a form of re-entrancy attacks as described here: https://consensys.github.io/smart-contract-best-practices/known_attacks/#reentrancy

 We're using [Checks-Effects-Interactions Pattern](https://solidity.readthedocs.io/en/v0.6.9/security-considerations.html#use-the-checks-effects-interactions-pattern) throughout the contract.
-This is why mutex is over-doing it but we want over-do it on the security in favor of small gas cost increase.
+This is why mutex is over-doing it but we want to over-do it on the security in favor of small gas cost increase.

 ```Solidity
 /**